yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

     recvfrom(14, ) = -1 EAGAIN    -- Haskell thread B
     epoll_ctl(3, )                -- Haskell thread B (a job for the IO manager)

-The idea is to call `yield` after `send` for better scheduling.
+To achieve better scheduling, we need to call `yield` after `send`.
 `yield` pushes its Haskell thread onto the end of thread queue.
-So, another thread can work.
+In the meanwhile, other threads are able to work.
-During the work of other threads, a request message would arrive.
+During the work of other threads, a new request message can arrive, and therefore the next call to `recv` will succeed.
 With the `yield` hack, a log of "strace" becames as follows:

     recvfrom(13, )                -- Haskell thread A